An Empirical Study of Fuzz Harness Degradation: Fuzz Harness Degradation

+We performed a two-sample Wilcoxon tests on the code churn adjusted bug finding rate, relative to the bug finding rate achieved in the first week, which confirm this result.
+Here we take each week per harness separately and calculate the bug finding rate.
+The result can be seen in the fourth panel of \Cref{fig:bugs_per_lines_coverage_time}.
+It shows that the overall bug finding rate does not deviate strongly from the initial result.

+As established in previous research~\cite{bohme2022reliability}, coverage has a strong correlation with the ratio of bugs found, which means that projects with good coverage are able to uncover more bugs via fuzzing.
+Splitting up our results into three coverage groups, of up to 20\%, 20-50\%, and above 50\%, we aim to investigate the effect that coverage has on the bug finding rate if the harnesses are not updated.
+Indeed, we can confirm the previous result with our data.
+And more relevant to our research question, this correlation also holds true concerning the longevity of harnesses.
+That is, harnesses seem to mostly keep their relative bug finding capability even if they are not updated.

+Perhaps surprisingly, considering that OSS-Fuzz provides a monetary reward, the number of projects with coverage over 50\% is not well represented, at least in terms of changed lines, as shown by the first panel in \Cref{fig:cov_buckets}.
+Further, as can be seen in the third panel, coverage seems to correlate with bug finding rate up to 50\%, after which we get more varied results.
+The cause, as far as we can tell, is simply unrepresentative data for projects with high coverage percentages.

+Going beyond the bug rate change over time, we also investigated the change over project churn, that is, the number of changed lines in a project since the start of the harness.
+We provide these results in \Cref{fig:bugs_per_lines_coverage_lines}.
+Note that now we \emph{do} see the initial bug burst, which is followed by a quite stable bug finding rate.
+For this reason, we used the second group of results --- where each group contains \data[cumsumBuckets] lines of changed code --- for the two-sample Wilcoxon tests to avoid relating the tail of the bug finding rate against the first peak.

+When comparing these results against our results for the bug finding rate over time, we found similar results, except for the initial bug burst, and we again confirmed a very stable bug finding rate even if no harness updates are performed.
+However, for the different coverage buckets, we got some differing results.
+While we got the expected result in the initial bug burst, that is, higher coverage has a higher bug finding rate, we got more mixed results later on, which we attribute to the limited amount of data left at this point.

+\begin{boxResult} We find that after an initial bug burst, the bug finding rate is surprisingly stable, even if harnesses are not updated.
+This holds over time as well as over project code churn.
+We can also confirm that after this initial burst, the bug finding rate remains relatively stable over time for different coverage percentage buckets. \end{boxResult}

-Even though our data shows that overall C/C++ projects in OSS-Fuzz maintain their coverage quite well, our results also show a significant decrease of bug finding capability when coverage drops.
-As such it is important to identify cases where this happens, especially when coverage decreases silently.
+Even though our data shows that overall C/\CPP projects in OSS-Fuzz maintain their coverage quite well, there is still great variance, meaning that a significant portion of projects show signs of degradation.
+Furthermore, coverage is important for a high bug detection rate.
+It is therefore important to identify cases where coverage degradation happens, especially when coverage decreases without maintainers noticing.